 While all cloud journeys are not the same, we would like to share with you what a typical cloud journey looks like and how we can assist you in making your migration successful.

-In this blog series, we will be discussing the 4 basic phases of your cloud migration project experience, starting with Foundations and Discovery.
+In this blog series, we will be discussing the four basic phases of your cloud migration project experience, starting with Foundations and Discovery.

 Foundations and Discovery: